UmaMaheshAdabala/devops_practice/Linux_Cmds/commands.md

 - ls - only folders
 - ls -a // hidden folders also
 - ls -al // all along with permissions also
-- cd / completelu back
+- cd / completely back
 - cd .. just back by one step
 - touch <filename> to create file we can create multiple files at once
 - cat - to read file